simonmichael/hledger/doc/PLAN-lots.md

 13. {} on acquire postings infers cost basis from transacted cost.
 Previously this worked only if there was no {} annotation at all.

+14. Bare/@ acquisitions on lotful commodities: Positive postings in a lotful commodity/account are now classified as acquire even without explicit {} notation, symmetrically with how bare negative lotful postings are classified as dispose (amendment 12).
+Cost basis is inferred from transacted cost (explicit @ or balancer-inferred).
+The removed journalInferPostingsCostBasis is no longer needed — classification detects bare acquires directly, and processAcquirePosting infers cost basis from acost at lot calculation time (after balancing).

 (+ many followup improvements)

 ## Assessment